When the dog bites…. when the bee stings… when I’m feeling sad,… I simply remember my favourite things… (Hammerstein II, Rodgers 1965)

 But there was always new scent landscapes to conquer and new harvests of exotic flowers to tempt me on in search of new horizons…. and my favourites would always be there waiting patiently… wouldn’t they?

 A tiny bit of anxiety started to set in when I noticed the small batches of my absolute faves had begun to dwindle, and I wondered how I could live without them… some of their ingredients are very difficult to come by, and some recipes – over time – have become a little bit hazy (I hand-write all my recipes on Kadhi (hand made paper) and sometimes I spill perfume over the writing by accident and the writing gets a little bit blurry…oops!

 My recent sale helped me raise the finance to source enough of the precious ingredients to re-make some of my all-time favourite fragrances.
-(Now available in the Signature Scents section of this website).
+(Now available in the Lusso Collection section of my website).